goksanisil23/lazy_minimal_robotics/KalmanFilter/Readme.md

 Time update equations (PREDICTOR): Projects the current state and error covariance estimates, forward in time, to obtain a-priori estimate for the next time step.

 Measurement update (CORRECTOR): Incorporates new measurement into a-priori estimate to obtain an a-posteriori estimate.

+> **Note**
+> Process and measurement covariance matrices are supposed to reflect the statistics of the noises.
+In practice however, true statistics of these noises are not known or not Gaussian in many applications.
+Hence, Q & R are usuallly used as tuning parameters which significantly affect the performance.

 This folder contains the implementation as shown below, from https://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf